pleabargain/EnglishHelpsYourCareer/idioms.md

 # Be up the spout
 *  (UK) If a woman is up the spout, she is pregnant.

 # Bean counter
 *  A bean counter is an accountant.

 # Bear fruit
 *  If something bears fruit, it produces positive results.

 # Bear the brunt
 *  People who bear the brunt of something endure the worst of something bad.
 # Beard the lion in his own den
 *  If you confront a powerful or dangerous rival on their territory, you are bearding the lion in his own den.

 # Beat about the bush
-*  If someone doesn't say clearly what they mean and try to make it hard to understand, they are beating about (around)
+*  If someone doesn't say clearly what they mean and try to make it hard to understand, they are beating about (around) the bush.
-*  the bush.
+* example: Stop beating around the bush and get to the point!

 # Beat someone to the draw
 *  (USA) If you beat someone to the draw, you do something before they do.

 # Beat swords into ploughshares
 *  If people beat swords into ploughshares, they spend money on humanitarian purposes rather than weapons.
-(The
-*  American English spelling is 'plowshares')
+(The  American English spelling is 'plowshares')

 # Beat the daylights out of someone
-*  If someone beats the daylights out of another person, they hit them repeatedly. ('Knock' can also be used and it can be
-*  made even stronger by saying 'the living daylights'.)
+*  If someone beats the daylights out of another person, they hit them repeatedly. ('Knock' can also be used and it can be made even stronger by saying 'the living daylights'.)

 # Beat to the punch
 *  If you beat someone to the punch, you act before them and gain an advantage.

 # Beating a dead horse
-*  (USA) If someone is trying to convince people to do or feel something without any hope of succeeding, they're beating
-*  a dead horse.
-This is used when someone is trying to raise interest in an issue that no-one supports anymore; beating a
-*  dead horse will not make it do any more work.
+*  (USA) If someone is trying to convince people to do or feel something without any hope of succeeding, they're beating a dead horse.
+This is used when someone is trying to raise interest in an issue that no-one supports anymore; beating a dead horse will not make it do any more work.

 # Beauty is in the eye of the beholder
 *  Beauty is in the eye of the beholder means that different people will find different things beautiful and that the
 *  differences of opinion don't matter greatly.

 # Beauty is only skin deep
 *  This idiom means that appearances can be deceptive and something that seems or looks good may turn out to be bad.

 # Beck and call
 *  Someone who does everything for you, no matter when you ask, is at your beck and call.

 # Bedroom eyes
 *  Someone with bedroom eyes has a sexy look in their eyes.
+* She gave me the sweetest bedroom eyes!
 # Bee in your bonnet
 *  If someone is very excited about something, they have a bee in their bonnet.
 # Bee's Knees
 *  If something is the bee's knees, it's outstanding or the best in its class.
 # Beeline for
 *  If you make a beeline for a place, you head there directly.

 # Been in the wars
 *  (UK) If someone has been in the wars, they have been hurt or look as if they have been in a struggle.

 # Beer and skittles
 *  (UK) People say that life is not all beer and skittles, meaning that it is not about self-indulgence and pleasure.

 # Before the ink is dry
-*  If people make an agreement or contract and then the situation changes very quickly, it changes before the ink is
+*  If people make an agreement or contract and then the situation changes very quickly, it changes before the ink is dry.
-*  dry.

 # Before you can say Jack Robinson
 *  The term Jack Robinson represents 'a short amount of time'.
 When you do something before you can say
 *  Jack Robinson, you do it very quickly.

 # Beg the question
 *  In philosophy "to beg the question" is to assume something to be true that has not yet been proved.
-I have seen the
-*  idiom also to mean that a question is crying out to be asked.
+I have seen the idiom also to mean that a question is crying out to be asked.

 # Beggars can't be choosers
 *  This idiom means that people who are in great need must accept any help that is offered, even if it is not a complete solution to their problems.